 "It's a real problem to keep those young men and women interested in going on alert three or four times a month for 24 hours at a time when it's hard to explain to them who the enemy is.
 It doesn't have the allure that it did during the height of the Cold War when you felt like you were doing something."

 The current ICBM, known as Minuteman 3, has been in service since 1970.
-The Air Force operates 450 of them and has suggested cutting to 400 as part of adapting to the new strategic arms treaty with Russia by 2018.
+The Air Force operates 450 of them and has suggested cutting their number to 400 as part of adapting to the new strategic arms treaty with Russia by 2018.

 ICBMs are one leg of a strategic "triad" of nuclear weapons delivered by long-range bomber aircraft, submarines hidden at sea and land-based missiles.
 Together they are said to form the backbone of deterrence, or the ability to convince any potential nuclear attacker that it would lose more than it might gain.